richafnu/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 To view the 4-step Manager Concierge - the Team Conversations Presentation Kit guide - as a manager sees it, choose a manager with Team Conversations permissions from the **People feature** on your manager dashboard.
 Select **View As**.

-In this fictious example, our manager's name is Aisha.
+In this fictitious example, our manager's name is Aisha.
 They see this Viva Glint dashboard:

 :::image type="content" source="../../media/glint/reports/4-step-manager-dashboard.png" alt-text="Screenshot of the 4-step Team Conversations guide for managers.":::